-National Poetry Day is a UK-wide celebration of poetry, taking place on 28th September 2017.
-What shape that celebration takes however, is entirely up to you.
+National Poetry Day is a UK-wide celebration of poetry, taking place on 1st October 2020, and our theme is Vision.

 Over the years we’ve had poetry in schools, poetry in burger vans, poetry on the news, poetry on the side of buildings, poetry strapped to the legs of carrier pigeons, and much much more.

-All we ask is that you celebrate poetry, and use the hashtag #nationalpoetryday to let us know about it.
+All we ask on the day is that you celebrate poetry, and use the hashtag #NationalPoetryDay to let us know about it.
 Below are some suggestions and links to help you get started.

 Read a poem

-We have a selection of poems on the National Poetry Day 2017 theme of “freedom” to get you inspired and will be adding more throughout 2020.
+We have of a selection of poems on the National Poetry Day 2020 theme of “Vision” to get you inspired and will be adding more throughout 2020.

 Write a poem